 During the year ended December 31, 2019, the Company issued certain lenders notes payable in the aggregate principal amount of \$340,000.
 The notes bore interest at 15% per annum payable at maturity with original maturity dates ranging between November 2019 through November 2020.
-As of December 31, 2019, all notes were in default.
+Pursuant to the Bankruptcy (See Note 7 - Notes Payable - Chapter 11 Reorganization) these notes were exchanged for an aggregate amount of 47,170,000 shares of the Company's common stock.